-- Tracing and source level analysis are not supported on devices with compute capability 7.0 and higher. - ► The Visual Profiler timeline does not display CUDA API calls invoked from within device-launched kernels. - ► The Visual Profiler does not display detailed event, metric, and source-level results for device-launched kernels.
-Event, metric, and source-level results collected for CPU-launched kernels will include event, metric, and source-level results for the entire call-tree of kernels launched from within that kernel. - The nvprof event/metric output does not include results for device-launched kernels.
-Events/metrics collected for CPU-launched kernels will include events/metrics for the entire call-tree of kernels launched from within that kernel. - Profiling APK binaries is not supported. - ▶ Visual Profiler is not supported on the ARM architecture.
-You can use Remote Profiling.
-Refer the Remote Profiling section for more information. - ▶ Visual Profiler doesn't support remote profiling for the Android target.
-The workaround is to run nyprof on the target and load the nyprof output in the Visual Profiler. - Unified memory profiling is not supported on the ARM architecture. - ▶ When profiling an application in which a device kernel was stopped due to an assertion the profiling data will be incomplete and a warning or error message is displayed.
-But the message is not precise as the exact cause of the failure is not detected. - ► For dependency analysis, in cases where activity timestamps in the trace are slightly distorted such that they violate the programming model constraints, no dependencies or waiting times can be analyzed. - ▶ Devices with compute capability 6.0 and higher introduce a new feature, compute preemption, to give fair chance for all compute contexts while running long tasks.
-With compute preemption feature- - ▶ If multiple contexts are running in parallel it is possible that long kernels will get preempted. - ▶ Some kernels may get preempted occasionally due to timeslice expiry for the context.
+- Source level analysis is not supported on devices with compute capability 7.0 and higher. - The Visual Profiler timeline does not display CUDA API calls invoked from within devicelaunched kernels. - ► The Visual Profiler does not display detailed event, metric, and source-level results for device-launched kernels.
+Event, metric, and source-level results collected for CPU-launched kernels will include event, metric, and source-level results for the entire call-tree of kernels launched from within that kernel. - ► The nvprof event/metric output does not include results for device-launched kernels.
+Events/metrics collected for CPU-launched kernels will include events/metrics for the entire call-tree of kernels launched from within that kernel. - Profiling APK binaries is not supported. - Unified memory profiling is not supported on the ARM architecture (aarch64). - ▶ When profiling an application in which a device kernel was stopped due to an assertion the profiling data will be incomplete and a warning or error message is displayed.
+But the message is not precise as the exact cause of the failure is not detected. - ▶ For dependency analysis, in cases where activity timestamps in the trace are slightly distorted such that they violate the programming model constraints, no dependencies or waiting times can be analyzed. - ▶ Devices with compute capability 6.0 and higher introduce a new feature, compute preemption, to give fair chance for all compute contexts while running long tasks.
+With compute preemption feature- - If multiple contexts are running in parallel it is possible that long kernels will get preempted. - Some kernels may get preempted occasionally due to timeslice expiry for the context.